evanLagan/go-blockchain/README.md

 # Simple Blockchain Prototype in Go

 This is a basic blockchain prototype implemented in Go.
-It demonstrates the core concepts of a blockchain, including:

 - Each block contains a timestamp, data, the previous block's hash, and its own hash.
 - Blocks are linked together via cryptographic hashes, ensuring tamper-evidence.